Tengku Puteri Iman Afzan: Activism and patronages

 On 10 December 2020, she was appointed as the Royal Patron of the National Coalition for Mental Wellbeing.
 She co-founded her own platform called the Green Ribbon Group which aims to push forward the mental health agenda and de-stigmatise mental illnesses in Malaysia.
-In 2020, in recommendation by the World Federation for Mental Health, she was named International Patron of World Mental Health Day by the World Health Organisation.
+In 2020, in recommendation by the World Federation for Mental Health, she was named International Patron of World Mental Health Day by the World Health Organization.

+In March 2021, she founded a social enterprise called "Green Ribbon Group" to help promote the mental health program in Malaysia; regarding the creation of this initiative, the Princess released a statement talking about how Covid-19 has contributed to the spread of problems among people.
+In November 2021, the Tengku Puteri was present at the launch of the Suria KLCC Group Mental Health Campaign, in Kuala Lumpur, where she toured the structure and delivered a speech.
+In December 2021, she was named representative of the United Nations World Federation for Mental Health of the United Nations (ONU).
+Regarding her appointment, the Princess said she was "honored".

+In January 2022, she was present at the Green Ribbon Effective Agent Training advocacy training course at the University of Malaya Alumni Association Building: the goal of the Great Project is to guide students in offering help to cope with crises, connecting those suffering from mental distress.
+In June 2022, it was announced that Tengku Puteri Iman, as Patron, would have led the Malaysian delegation to the 23rd Congress of the World Federation for Mental Health in London (which was held in June).
+At the event, she read her speech titled "Mental health: We can and must do better".

 Marriage and issue

-On 4 August 2018, Tengku Iman married Tengku Abu Bakar Ahmad Tengku Arif Bendahara Tengku Abdullah.
-She is a first cousin-once removed of her husband, who is a nephew of her grandfather, Ahmad Shah of Pahang.
+On 4 August 2018, Tengku Iman married Yang Mulia Tengku Dato’ Sri Abu Bakar Ahmad bin Tengku Arif Bendahara Tengku Tan Sri Abdullah.
+They were divorced in 2024.

-On 23 July 2019, Tengku Iman gave birth to a son, Tengku Zayn Edin Shah.
-On 2 February 2022, she gave birth to a daughter, Tengku Aleya Norlini.
+On 23 July 2019, Tengku Iman gave birth to a son, named Tengku Zayn Edin Shah.
+On 2 February 2022, she gave birth to a daughter, named Tengku Aleya Norlini.

-Personal life

-Tengku Iman suffered from an anxiety disorder when she was a teenager.
-She is a practitioner of Sunni Islam and considers herself "spiritual".